Updated on December 14, 2022

 While the horse fly and house fly generally look nothing alike, common nicknames mean the latter is sometimes referred to as a “horse fly”.

 The cause of this misnomer is from descriptions of some house flies being “as big as a horse”.
-House flies don’t feed on blood, but they do carry a high amount of bacteria that can contaminate any food and possessions they come into contact with.
+House flies don’t feed on blood, but they do carry a high amount of bacteria that can contaminate any food and possessions they come into contact with whether in the house or garage.

 See Also: How to Get Rid of Cluster Flies in the House